ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 </details>
 <br>

-Highlights from the pull request workflow above
+Highlights from the pull request workflow above:

 * To deploy to Netlify _and_ get the preview URL, the workflow doesn't use Netlify's GitHub Actions but instead installs Netlify CLI, extracts the URL using `jq`[^4] and sets it as an environment variable that can be used by next steps.
 I got the idea from [a thread on the Netlify forum](https://community.netlify.com/t/deploying-preview-web-hook-via-api/3320/2).